 Your Wedding Budget

-Before you book a single vendor (or even just a meeting with a potential vendor) you absolutely must figure out your wedding budget.
+Before you book a single vendor, you must figure out your wedding budget.
 It's imperative to staying on budget to know what you have to work with before you start allocating funds to different areas of the wedding.

 Setting Your Wedding Budget